 Industry-specific regulations and duties may exist as well.
 You should consult a professional to be clear on your rights and the expectations put on you.

 For more information and resources on employment rights, you may wish to click on the Ministry of Manpower’s WorkRight initiative page (http://www.mom.gov.sg/employment-practices/employment-act/workright).

 Has My Employer or Former Employer Been Negligent?

-If you suspect your employer has been negligent towards you, you should first identify what the scope of the duty owed to you is.
+If you suspect your employer has been negligent towards you, you should first identify the scope of the duty owed to you.

 Indicators of this may be found in generally applicable guidelines for work practices provided by the Ministry of Manpower and, where applicable, an industry-specific regulatory authority.
 You should also read through your employment contract.

 Following this, you should take note of what has happened that has given rise to your suspicion.
 Has your employer failed to do something with a reasonable amount of care such that you have suffered losses?